ahmedabougabal/dotnet-ip-geolocation-api/README.md

 - The logs repository remains empty without sample data.

 **Solution**:
-I have added a sample data generation for blocked attempts has been added when none exist as a mock, ensuring the endpoint returns meaningful data for testing purposes.
+I have added a sample data generation for blocked attempts as a mock testing, ensuring the endpoint returns meaningful data for local testing purposes.

 ---

-### 2. Local Environment IP Detection Limitations
+### 2. Local Environment IP Detection Limitations (it is not possible - when running locally - to get the real external IP address from HttpContext so a default public IP is used instead that's all)
 The `/api/ip/check-block` endpoint faces limitations when running locally:

 - On `localhost`, `HttpContext.Connection.RemoteIpAddress` returns loopback addresses (`::1` or `127.0.0.1`), which cannot be geolocated.